 CDS library presents several implementation based on published papers.
 For example, there are several implementations of queue, each of them is divided by memory reclamation schema used.
 However, any implementation supports common interface for the type of data structure.

-To implement any lock-free data structure, two things are needed:
+To use any lock-free data structure, the following are needed:

-The main part of lock-free data structs is garbage collecting.
-The garbage collector (GC) solves the problem of safe memory reclamation that is one of the main problems for lock-free programming.
+SMR is the main part of lock-free data structs.
+The SMR solves the problem of safe memory reclamation that is one of the main problem for lock-free programming.
 The library contains the implementations of several light-weight memory reclamation schemes:

 The cds is mostly header-only library.
-Only small part of library related to GC core functionality must be compiled.
-The test projects depends on the following static library from
+Only small part of library related to GC core functionality should be compiled.

 Prerequisites: for building cds library and test suite you need: